 - A. Training Prior to wearing and operating a body camera, officers are required to successfully complete department authorized body camera training. - B. Requirement to Wear the Body Camera All officers assigned a body camera are required to wear the camera while on duty.
 Officers shall affix their camera to the chest area of their uniforms where it is unobstructed by the uniform itself or equipment.
 This does not include circumstances in which the camera becomes unintentionally obstructed during police activity.
-Privately owned body cameras are not permitted. - C. Requirement to Use the Body Camera Officers are required to use their body cameras to record their law enforcement activity, to do so consistently and in accordance with department policy. - D. Procedures on Use of Body Camera

-1. ACTIVATION OF THE BODY CAMERA

-(a) Starting and Ending the Recording

-- 1. Officers shall activate the body camera prior to exiting the vehicle to any dispatched law enforcement activity.
+Privately owned body cameras are not permitted. - C. Requirement to Use the Body Camera Officers are required to use their body cameras to record their law enforcement activity, to do so consistently and in accordance with department policy. - D. Procedures on Use of Body Camera - 1.
+ACTIVATION OF THE BODY CAMERA - (a) Starting and Ending the Recording - 1.
+Officers shall activate the body camera prior to exiting the vehicle to any dispatched law enforcement activity.
 Nothing in this policy prohibits the officers from activating the camera earlier. - 2.
-Officers shall activate the body camera when involved in any manner in a police pursuit, vehicle follow, fail to yield and active police perimeter. - 3.
-Officers shall activate the camera as soon as practical upon making the decision to engage in any self-initiated law enforcement activity. - 4.
+Officers shall activate their body cameras to record any custodial interrogation, including the giving of any required warning, advice of the rights of the individual being questioned, and the waiver of any rights by the individual, to be recorded electronically in its entirety, if the interrogation subject is a juvenile or if the interrogation relates to a felony crime. - 3.
+Officers shall activate their body cameras to obtain an audio and video recording for custodial interrogations at the following locations: jail, police station, holding cell, detention or correctional facility. - 4.
+Officers shall activate the body camera when involved in any manner in a police pursuit, vehicle follow, fail to yield and active police perimeter. - 5.
+Officers shall activate the camera as soon as practical upon making the decision to engage in any self-initiated law enforcement activity. - 6.
 Once the camera is activated, the officer shall leave it on until the incident has concluded.
-Officers who walk away from a citizen during the law enforcement activity shall leave the cameras on even while not actively engaged with the citizen. - 5.
-In an officer involved shooting, officers shall turn their cameras off prior to giving their public safety statements. - 6.
-Officers should record on the body camera reasons for turning off the body camera if the recording is stopped by the officer prior to the conclusion of the law enforcement activity.
+Officers who walk away from a citizen during the law enforcement activity shall leave the cameras on even while not actively engaged with the citizen.

+- 7. In an officer involved shooting, officers shall turn their cameras off prior to giving their public safety statements. - Officers should record on the body camera reasons for turning off the body camera if the recording is stopped by the officer prior to the conclusion of the law enforcement activity.